Eev @ EmacsConf 2019

 we would use to do just "task", 4) how I've been using this to teach

 Emacs to total beginners.

 The EmacsConf 2019 was a virtual conference (modulo satellite

 events at Zurich and Boston), and most people prerecorded their presentations.
 I told the

-organizers that I would prepare a short one and a long one, but I
+organizers that I would record a short presentation and a long one,

 design decisions, and on the items 1 and 4 of the abstract above: